Nicholas Santos, 42, takes silver at the Swimming Worlds | swimming

 – It’s maturity, getting into this situation, with noise, there are people who get nervous.
 I don’t feel anything, I’m calm, I can give a shield, it helps a lot.
 Sometimes anxiety gets in the way, this is common, but I’m already armored.
 It’s a head factor, always remembering that we’re in charge of our heads – said Nicholas.

-Podium of the 50m butterfly at the Worlds, Nicholas with silver — Photo: Quinn Rooney/Getty Images
+Podium of the 50m butterfly at the Worlds, Nicholas with the silver — Photo: Quinn Rooney/Getty Images

 Another important feature of Nicholas is that this Worlds, in Budapest, is the 17th of his career, if we add the short and long pools.
 His debut in the national team was in 2001, at the Fukuoka World Cup in long pool.
 This mark matches that of Sweden’s Therese Alshammar, who has participated in 17 editions of the event, but retired five years ago.